RIOT-OS/RIOT/doc/memos/rdm-draft-buschsieweke-timer-api.md

 timer hardware can differ significantly starting with the clock frequency, the timer width (8 bit, 16 bit, 24 bit, and 32 bit are all common), and their time representation.
-Another reason is that hardware timers only allow setting a fixed number of alarms - possible only one.
+Another reason is that hardware timers only allow setting a (very) small number of alarm callbacks.

 A high level timer API is needed to provide convenient and portable access to the hardware features and is essential when multiple virtual timers need to